sultan-ul-arefin/hr-flutter-app/README.md

 ## Features

-* **Folder Structure:** Flutter Starter comes with a well-defined folder structure.
+* **Folder Structure:** Well-defined folder structure.
 Devs can easily navigate it and add files where necessary.

 * **Style Guide:** This kit helps you to build a Style Guide for your app.
 You can add your image and font assets, splash screen, color constants and theme data.
 These are available for use wherever required in your project.